-Place the front plate back onto the dryer and secure it to the panel and drum with the screws.
+Place the front plate back onto the dryer, secure it to the panel, and drum with the screws.
 Reconnect the control unit’s electrical cables, and snap the control unit back into place with the clips.

 Secure the unit with the fasteners and side the knob back into place.
 Place the top cover onto the dryer and secure it with screws.

 Finally, reconnect the dryer vent, plug the dryer back in, and slide the dryer back against the wall.
 You can also follow an instructional youtube video to help visualize the process.